fangoaish/Marketing_Analysis/README.md

-## **Overall Conclusions**
+## **Conclusion:**
-- UK & Non-UK MoM Conversion Performances:
-    - UK conversions dropped from 83.5% to 28.2%, while non-UK conversions surged to 71.8%, indicating geo-targeting issues and cross-border traffic.

-- Publisher Geo-Targeting Issues:
-    - Publishers like PublisherS (54%) and PublisherT (52%) show more geo-targeting mismatches in UK campaigns, while DE campaigns have fewer issues.

-- Attribution Type Performance:
-    - The Install type is split nearly 50-50 between UK and non-UK conversions, signaling a need for better geo-targeting, while Retargeting and Reattribution perform better in the UK.

-- Target Audience from Cross-Border:
-    - High cross-border conversions from key publishers - PublisherB (44.1%), PublisherS (44.6%), and PublisherG (48.9%) suggest audience targeting needs a review in both UK and DE markets.

-- Mobility Type:
+- Geo-Targeting and Audience Targeting Challenges: The data indicates a significant drop in UK conversions, while non-UK conversions have sharply increased.
+This shift could be linked to geo-targeting issues, particularly with publishers like PublisherS and PublisherT, where a high percentage of conversions are happening outside the UK.
+Adjusting geo-targeting settings and reassessing audience segmentation might help reduce cross-border traffic and refocus the campaigns on the intended UK audience.

-    - TAXI with <2h activation boosts UK conversions, while Private Hire drives non-UK and DE conversions.
+- Mobility Type and Attribution Findings: TAXI services with fast activation times appear to be driving most UK conversions, while Private Hire correlates more with non-UK and DE conversions.
+The imbalance in install campaign performance could indicate a need for better geo-targeting, while retargeting and reattribution efforts seem effective in the UK.
+Tailoring messages based on mobility type and monitoring cross-border traffic more closely could improve campaign performance and ROI.

-## **Limitations**
+## **Limitations:**
-- Missing Data on Phone Country Codes:
-    - Some users don’t have phone country code data, which makes it harder to accurately analyze cross-border traffic and target audience behavior.

-- Limited Data Granularity:
-    - The dataset gives a good overview at the publisher and mobility type level, but we’re missing deeper details, like user demographics and campaign specifics, which would help pinpoint why certain campaigns are underperforming.
+- Lack of Phone Country Code Data: Around 20% of users lack phone country code information, which might limit our ability to accurately track cross-border traffic.
+If this data were available, it could help clarify whether the conversion discrepancies are due to geo-targeting issues or user behavior patterns.

+- Need for More Detailed Campaign and User Data: Having more granular data on user demographics, campaign performance (e.g., which ads and placements are most effective), and behavioral insights (e.g., time and location of conversions) could provide deeper insights.
+This additional data might help explain underperforming campaigns and lead to more targeted engagement strategies.